exercism/v3/languages/csharp/exercises/concept/integral-numbers/.docs/introduction.md

 Each of the above types is paired with an unsigned equivalent: `sbyte`/`byte`, `short`/`ushort`, `int`/`uint` and `long`/`ulong`.
 In all cases the range of the values is from 0 to the negative signed maximum times 2 plus 1.

-Values of unsigned integral types are represented with a simple base 2 representation.
-Values of signed types use 2s complement signed number representation.

 |        | Width  | Minimum                    | Maximum                     |
 | ------ | ------ | -------------------------- | --------------------------- |
 | sbyte  | 8 bit  | -128                       | +127                        |